cbarber1/code-palette/README.md

 You can also try running it on Heroku by following the steps laid out here after downloading the project folder: https://devcenter.heroku.com/articles/getting-started-with-python.
 Instead of the sample app, just use the project folder.
 The files needed are already in the project file, so you shouldn't have to worry about the procfile part or anything after the deploy the app tab.
-In addition, all of the required libraries are in the requirements.txt, so you don't need to worry about downloading those to Heroku.
+Also, after creating the app, you should make a git repository and add and commit the project folder to it.
+Then use this git command to connect the heroku git and the git that you just created.

+heroku git:remote -a {your-project-name}

+Now you're ready to use:

+git push heroku master

+Then all you have to do is type:

+heroku open

+And it will take you to the website!

 # Running it locally or on CS50 IDE